 The turning rotor blades of a helicopter are its wings.
 By moving them through the air the shape of each rotor blade creates a lower air pressure above it than below it.
 This sucks the blade upwards.
 The pilot then adjusts the pitch angle of the rotor blades to deflect air downwards for control.

-In an airplane or ‘Fixed-Wing’, the airflow over its airfoils are created by the entire aircraft moving at speed.
+In an airplane or ‘Fixed-Wing’, the airflow over its airfoils is created by the entire aircraft moving at speed.
 That speed is created either by jet engine(s) or propeller(s) creating Thrust.
 The airfoils on an airplane that create its Lift are its wings.

 In a helicopter or ‘Rotary-Wing’, the airflow over its airfoils is created by rotating each airfoil through the air.
 The rotation of its airfoils is created by either a gas-turbine(s) or piston engine driving a main gearbox which then turns both the main rotor and tail rotor together.
 The airfoils on a helicopter that create its Lift are its Main Rotor Blades.